yhorian/pages-plugin-static-forms/README.md

 Bug fixed that cause all Response objects passed to have a 200 OK status code.
 Now you can add a redirect!

+Added support for Cloudflare Turnstile.
+Add your secret key as an environment variable named 'TURNSTILE_KEY' when installing the Turnstile code.

 ## Installation

 ```sh